mdnurul3/ml_in_weather_forecasting/README.md

 relative humidity, solar radiation, rain and wind speed measurements, among others.

 Currently applying two popular Techniques:

 #Long Short-Term Memory (LSTM) recurrent neural networks:
 LSTM with 50 neurons in the first hidden layer and 1 neuron in the output.
  Mean Absolute Error (MAE) loss function and the efficient Adam version of stochastic gradient descent.
 The model will be fit for 50 training epochs with a batch size of 72.

+#ANN
+For ANN with Rectified Linear Unit(Relu) we used 9 neurons in the input layer and 2 hidden layer with 9 neurons.
+With adam optimizer.

 #Support Vector Machine(SVM)